 - Add Micro_Focus_Sprinter to the value of the site parameter.

 The following table lists the Sprinter capabilities that are supported/not-supported for the ALM Octane integration:

 |Login Octane from Sprinter||Ability to select shared space / workspace||Yes|

 Version 15.0: IE proxy is used for the Octane connection.

-Version 15.0.1: You can specify proxy settings for the Octane connection.
+Version 15.0.1 and later: You can specify proxy settings for the Octane connection.

 |Plan Mode||Create tests||No|

 |Test authoring (Record steps)||Yes|

 |Attachments||No||No support for either tests and steps|